 “Yep,” Hank replied, grabbing a large blanket from the backseat floor and putting it atop a small cooler.
 “I called him this morning, and he said he’d meet us here.”
 With items in hand, the two headed down toward the sand to find a spot to set up.

 Thanks to his wings, Golden Eagle made excellent progress, and soon the first signs of the beach started to become visible on the horizon.
-Now to like find the spot Hank said they’d be at.
-Can’t wait to scope Renee in her new bikini.
+Now to find the spot Hank said they’d be at.
+Can’t wait to, like, scope Renee in her new bikini.
 Golden Eagle switched to the telescopic vision in his helmet.
 As he scanned along the surf and shore, visions of scantily clad bathers danced across his view.